reflex-dev/reflex-web/docs/wrapping-react/imports.md

     tag = "Spline"
     scene: Var[str] = "https://prod.spline.design/Br2ec3WwuRGxEuij/scene.splinecode"
     is_default = True

-    lib_dependencies: list[str] = ["@splinetool/runtime"]
+    lib_dependencies: list[str] = ["@splinetool/runtime"]  # Specify extra npm packages to install.
 ```

-## Aliases
+### Aliases

-If you are wrapping another components with the same tag as a component in your project you can use aliases to differentiate between them and avoid naming conflicts.
+If you are wrapping another component with the same tag as a component in your project you can use aliases to differentiate between them and avoid naming conflicts.

 Lets check out the code below, in this case if we needed to wrap another color picker library with the same tag we use an alias to avoid a conflict.